MicrosoftDocs/entra-docs/docs/global-secure-access/troubleshoot-global-secure-access-client-advanced-diagnostics-health-check.md

 Click "Off"

 ### DNS Responsive
-A test that checks whether the DNS server that the OS is configured to work with, returns a DNS response.
+This test checks whether the DNS server that the OS is configured to work with, returns a DNS response.

-If this test fails
+If this test fails:

-Pause the client.
+1. Pause the client.
-Check if the DNS server Windows is configured to work with is reachable.
+1. Check if the DNS server Windows is configured to work with is reachable.
 For example, try resolving "microsoft.com " using nslookup.
-Check that a firewall doesn't block traffic to the DNS server.
+1. Check that a firewall doesn't block traffic to the DNS server.
-Try to configure a different DNS server and test again.
+1. Try to configure a different DNS server and test again.
-Resume the client.
+1. Resume the client.

-### Magic IP received for FQDN
+### Magic IP received
-This check verifies that the client is able to acquire traffic by FQDN.
+This check verifies that the client is able to acquire traffic from a fully qualified domain name (FQDN).

 If the test fails:

-Restart the client and test again.
+1. Restart the client and test again.
-Restart Windows, this might be needed in some rare cases to delete volatile cache.
+1. Restart Windows.
+This might be necessary in rare cases to delete volatile cache.

-(INTERNAL ONLY DOCUMENTATION: - a restart might be needed if magic IP range is exhausted or if the magic IP range changes)
+### Cached token
+This test verifies that the client authenticated successfully to Microsoft Entra.

+If the cached token test fails:
+1. The services and the driver are running.
+1. The system tray icon is present.
+1. If the sign-in notification appears, select **Sign in**. image.png
+1. If the sign-in notification doesn't appear, check if it is in the notification center and select **Sign in**. image.png
+1. Complete the sign-in process with Entra user of the same tenant that the device is joined to. image.png
+1. Make sure you're connected to the network.
+1. Hover over the system tray icon and verify that the client isn't disabled by your organization. image.png
+1. Restart the client and wait for a few seconds.
+1. Look for errors in the Event Viewer.

 ### IPv4 preferred
 Global Secure Access doesn't yet support traffic acquisition for destinations with IPv6 addresses.
 We recommend that you configure the client to prefer IPv4 over IPv6, if: